Memo to manufacturers: What are your priorities for 2018?

 Last year, I asked manufacturers what they were going to do differently in 2017.
 I was interested in knowing how they were going to leverage technology, manage inventory and supply chains, address commodity hedging, invest in innovation and manage the sales process—but in ways that were aimed to enhance the effectiveness of these challenges.

-In spite of these strengths, challenges and issues remain that middle market manufacturers need to address if they are to grow and retain their share of the market:
+In spite of these strengths, some challenges and issues remain that middle market manufacturers need to address if they are to grow and retain their share of the market:

 - Innovation: The pace of change is growing more rapid as technology is continually evolving.
 New and innovative products can become old very quickly and companies cannot afford to be complacent.
 Management must establish realistic R&D budgets; collaborate with customers to develop products and services their customers really need; consider partnerships with non-traditional partners (as auto OEMs and suppliers have done with technology companies); and think about acquisitions to expand product offerings, geographic footprints or customers.